irefranscosme/laravel-vue-shadcn/README.md

 -   CORS Problems

-### Solutions

-**CORS Problems**

--   Ensure that you add your routes within the specified path to allow your SPA for AJAX Request.
+    Ensure that you add your routes within the specified path to allow your SPA for AJAX Request.

     ![App Screenshot](screenshots/cors.png)